The VM Import wizard leads you step by step through automatically importing your own virtual machines (VMs) to CloudShare.

 If validation is complete and successful, the Validation Success! message appears.

-If you imported a VirtualBox VM version 2.0 or version 0.9, a warning appears with an autocorrect option.
+If you imported a VirtualBox OVF version 2.0 or 0.9 file, a warning appears with an autocorrect option.

 If validation fails, a validation error message appears.
 The message tells you the reason for the validation failure and provides guidance for solving the error.
 Follow the guidance provided and repeat the steps as necessary until you obtain a Validation Success! message.